Ph-IRES/salvador/README.md

 Since Cheilinus undulatus is only one species, there was not an individual rarefaction curve generated for it.

-Within both files hypothesistesting_MaxN.R and hypothesistesting_speciesrichness.R, the mixed command in the afex R package was used to test the effects of the study location and depth category on species richness and abundance (Singmann et al., 2017).
-We used the following statistical formula: y ~ depth_category * study_location + (1|study_location: bait_type).
-Bait type was used as random blocking factor nested within the MPA because no bait types were shared between the two study locations.
-After each statistical distribution was chosen to satisfy the assumptions of the model, we calculated the estimated marginal means and confidence intervals with the emmeans R package (Lenth & Love, 2017).
-The command emmeans::contrast was used to test for differences between treatment combinations, and the false discovery rate was controlled at .05.
-The multcomp:cld command was used to label and separate significantly different treatment combinations from the estimated marginal means.

 ## **`final_ figures`**
 subdirectory contains the drafts of figures generated  from the R scripts that were included in the main manuscript.
 Also contains another subdirectory `.manuscript_figures` that has the figures with the manually updated labels and legends used in the main manuscript.  `./PHIRES_MetaData.xlsx`